Transport and Driving in Portugal

 Expats who plan on travelling within Portugal have a number of options available to them.
 Generally, those residing in Portuguese cities such as Lisbon, Faro and Porto will find that having a car is unnecessary unless they want to travel to other parts of the country.

-Expats living in rural Portugal or in the Algarve tend to own cars.
+Expats living in rural Portugal or the Algarve tend to own cars.
 While Portugal's road infrastructure is modern, there are some driving conditions that new expat drivers may take some time getting accustomed to.

 Public transport in Portugal